 - The UM-Flint Master of Public Health is grounded in the foundational partnerships we have in the city of Flint and the surrounding communities.
 UM-Flint’s MPH is “Public Health in the City.”

 - Choose from two concentrations: Health Education or Health Care Administration.

-- The MPH requires a minimum of 42 credit hours and may be completed with a part-time or full-time schedule.
+- The MPH requires a minimum of 42 credit hours and may be completed part-time or full-time.

-- Courses in the MPH program can be taken completely through the Flint campus, providing a combination of online and on-campus courses, or can be taken in combination with the University of Michigan-Ann Arbor Certificate in Foundations of Public Health (CFPH) program, which features all online courses.
+- Courses in the MPH program can be taken completely through the Flint campus, with a combination of online and on-campus courses, or the Flint campus courses can be taken in combination with the University of Michigan-Ann Arbor Certificate in Foundations of Public Health (CFPH) program, which features all online courses.

 - Small class sizes allow increased student/faculty interaction.

 - UM-Flint faculty work closely with you through your internship and capstone, allowing you to develop a portfolio product that addresses a current public health challenge.

 - Students choosing to enroll in the Ann Arbor CFPH program are exposed to the faculty of the University of Michigan (Ann Arbor) School of Public Health, which is consistently ranked among the top 5 schools of public health nationwide.